We have been living in Cypriot village for almost two months, and during this time we have used local public transport quite often.

 Alfa Taxi Service: https://www.alfataxicyprus.com/

-During our stay in Cyprus we tried them all, and as the result we were quite happy with service.
+During our stay in Cyprus we tried them all and we were quite happy with service.

 Conclusion